 Overall, Liberty improved its NRA Sectional team score — which qualified it as one of 10 schools from around the country to compete in Georgia — by 51 points to 2,056.

 Feaga scored 578 points to finish third in the Air Rifle individual standings followed by Krupp (556), Deane (540), senior Rachel Brinkley (536), and Gray (518), with Trennepohl (556) and Duran (525) shooting strong scores as individuals.
 As a team, they improved their sectional score by 22 points to 2,210, placing sixth overall with Akron winning both competitions.

-Liberty Rifle Coaches Marlene and Kevin Gray look forward to building the rifle program first year success with this national competition experience.
+Liberty Rifle Coaches Marlene and Kevin Gray look forward to building on the rifle program's first year success with this national competition experience.